Jennykuma/portfolio-site/src/pages/projects/quick-comms-cap/quick-comms-cap.md

 These are some sketches that I did for brainstorming what I could do: <br />
 I also managed to write down some pros and cons for each idea!
 1. **Gun Holsters** - I was thinking about safety holsters that would allow the user to communicate with their phone more easily.
 This could even count their heartbeat!
-2. **Make Up/Face Mask** - Inspired by how much I like korean skin care.
+2. **Makeup/Face Mask** - Inspired by how much I like Korean skincare.
 This idea didn't turn out so well because water & electricity don't work well together...
 3. **Hair Clip with LED Board** - I wanted to show something that could be trendy and very lit.
 Customizable messages!
 4. **Hair Clip with Camera** - This is when the safety idea came into play.
 More directed to girls.
-5. **Dad Cap with a Camera and Speakers** - I wanted to make the camera idea more involved with guys as well, since hair clips are more for girls.
+5. **Dad Cap with a Camera and Speakers** - I wanted to make the camera idea more involved with guys as well since hair clips are more for girls.
 6. **Music Cape** - I wanted to make a stylish and statement kind of cape, which looked cute as well.
 7. **Hair Bow Accessory** - Attach a camera on it, which is more directed for girls and their safety while looking pretty.
-8. **Lanyard RFID** - This is directed to people who want to get in and out of doors quick and easily.
+8. **Lanyard RFID** - This is directed to people who want to get in and out of doors quickly and easily.
-9. **Dragon Ball Z Reader** - As a fan of DBZ, this is definitely a wearable accessory, but it is a bit too high tech...
+9. **Dragon Ball Z Reader** - As a fan of DBZ, this is a wearable accessory, but it is a bit too high tech...
 10. **Hand Gesture Glove** - A glove that would have different gestures when the user does something.
 It is aligned with their phone.
 11. **Voice Assistant Scarf** - I wanted a scarf that could be connected to my phone so I wouldn't have to take it out all the time.